Sabir-Makhlouf/Regression-with-one-variable/README.md

 **Simple Linear Regression**
 ==============================================

-1-Regression with one variable
+1-Regression with one variable:

+a/ With python
+b/ by sklearn

-1-Multivariable Regression
+1-Multivariable Regression:

+a/ With python
+b/ by sklearn